-Gradual typing.
-Gradual typing provides the benefits of both static and dynamic checking by allowing a programmer to specify the portion of the program to be type checked at compile time or at run-time [ST07].
+Gradual typing: Gradual typing provides the benefits of both static and dynamic checking by allowing a programmer to specify the portion of the program to be type checked at compile time or at runtime [18].
 This is achieved by adding or removing type annotations on variables.